 Much of my scientific research is directly applicable to restoration and land management.
 I seek out partnerships with land managers who are working on restoration and conservation locally so that my results can be translated to on-the-ground action, and I enjoy attending regional conferences and giving public presentations.
 Here you will find copies of presentations, resources and documents that summarize results from my research for practical application by land managers, home-owners, and the general public.
 Feel free to contact me if you would like additional information about my work.

 News Coverage & Public Talks

-- Aileen Brom (ENSP ’19) and I gave a public talk for the Commons Ford Prairie Restoration Organization and Travis Audubon on January 9, 2020 about research results from the restoration project at Commons Ford Ranch Metropark.
+- Aileen Brom (ENSP ’19) and I gave a public talk for the Commons Ford Prairie Restoration Committee of Travis Audubon on January 9, 2020 about research results from the restoration project at Commons Ford Ranch Metropark.
 A link to the presentation is here.

 - Our work at Spicewood Ranch was featured in the Fall 2018 edition of St. Edward’s University magazine.